furyahub/furynode/docs/peggy/Peggy-Export-Data.md

  See the Peggy-Ceth-Account-Set.md in the same folder.

  ## Peggy Token List
- The list is up to date at the runtime of Furynoded.
+ The list is up to date at the runtime of Furynd.
 The new token will be added into the list after the prophecy completed.

  ## Export data into genesis
- furynoded export > genesis.json
+ furynd export > genesis.json

  the sample file of genesis.json can be seen in the same folder.